HiberFile/HiberFile/README.md

 ## 🤝 Contributing

-If you are interested in helping contribute to **HiberFile**, feel free to let us know on our [Discord server](https://discord.gg/ctCa8H9).
+If you are interested in helping contribute to **HiberFile**, feel free to open a pull request.

 If you are fluent in a non-English or non-French language, we greatly appreciate any help translating our website in other languages.